epoetin beta [recombinant human erythropoietin]

 3. Remove the NeoRecormon pre-filled syringe from the fridge.
 Leave it out of the fridge

 about 1 minute.
-Be careful not to shake the medication.
+Be careful not to shake it.

 4. Check the expiry date (EXP).
 Do not use NeoRecormon after the expiry date shown on